 Frequently Asked Questions

-2. Can I go back to work immediately?
+2. Can I return to work immediately after treatment?

-4. How is Pico different from a facial?
+4. How does this treatment differ from a facial?